 We get it: you're busy.
 You're not here for our life story.
 That's fine!
 Here's the deal: we get your email, you get a coupon for this site, which means you can get a free sticker.
 Easy-peasy!
 Get your coupon code for a free sticker by subscribing below!

 TERMS: Please no duplicate emails.
 This page is intended as a reward for customers from marketplace platforms like Etsy, Facebook, or Amazon.
 I reserve the right to match customer information from platforms before approving and sending out the order.
-If you've stumbled onto this page by accident, you can use this code instead: SUPERNINJA - which will provide you with a similar coupon with a purchase.
+If you've stumbled onto this page by accident, you can use this code instead: SUPERNINJA - which will provide you with a flat discount instead.

 We want to share the joy of stickers with you!
 We're doing this campaign because we love that stickers can be used to brighten up an otherwise bleak day.
 Weirdly enough - that's also why we make stickers.
 Also, if we're being completely honest: